 Coffee is the key to homeschool happiness, and I can prove it.
 It doesn’t have to be coffee, of course, any refreshment will do.
 But I do LOVE a nice cup of coffee!

-1. Coffee can help you have your morning meeting with your kids.
+1. Coffee can help you have your morning meeting with your kids

-When you meet with your children each day, and go over your expectations for them, the whole day will go more smoothly.
+When you meet with your children each day and go over your expectations for them, the whole day will go more smoothly.
 A quick daily check-in is often all it takes.
 It reminds me a lot of having a quiet time, actually.
-In fact….
+In fact…

-2. Coffee can help you have your morning meeting with God.
+2. Coffee can help you have your morning meeting with God

-When you meet with the Lord each day, and He goes over His expectations for you, then your hold day will go more smoothly.
+When you meet with the Lord each day and He goes over His expectations for you, then your hold day will go more smoothly.
 A quick daily check-in with the Bible can be just the encouragement you need to stay on course.

-3. Coffee can encourage you to take care of yourself.
+3. Coffee can encourage you to take care of yourself

-4. Coffee can encourage budding friendships.
+4. Coffee can encourage budding friendships

-5. Coffee can encourage understanding of others.
+5. Coffee can encourage understanding of others

-6. Coffee can ensure you have margin.
+6. Coffee can ensure you have margin

 Everyone needs time in their day when nothing is planned.
-The margin of your day is like the margin on a book.
+The margin of your day is like the margin in a book.
 Book margins make a book readable, and life margins make life liveable.
 If you don’t have time to sit down and have a cup of coffee, that means you don’t have enough margin in your life.
 Take a moment.
 Sip.
 Breathe.
 It’s therapy.

-7. Coffee gives wonderful memories.
+7. Coffee makes wonderful memories